Poniverse/Pony.fm/readme.md

 Once everything is up and running, you'll be able to access the site at http://pony.fm.local.
 You can access the MySQL database by logging into **192.168.33.11:3306** with the username of **homestead** and the password of **secret**.
 The pony.fm database is named **homestead**.

 # Asset pipeline
-Pony.fm uses gulp to mange its asset piepline. **Important** due to everything being awful, you must run npm and gulp from your host machine and not the VM.
+Pony.fm uses gulp to mange its asset pipeline. **Important** due to everything being awful, you must run npm and gulp from your host machine and not the VM.
 You must first have it installed globally:
 > npm install -g gulp

 And then install all of the required local packages by invoking: